bytebase/bytebase.com-old/content/docs/en/get-started/quick-start.md

 ![welcome-page](/docs/en/get-started/quick-start/welcome-page.webp)

-4. Create an admin account, log in, and you are in the workspace.
+1. Create an admin account, and you are in the workspace.

 ### Step 2 - Prepare the workspace